ColombiaLast Updated: March 2014

 Note: Special transition provisions apply to adoptions initiated before April 1, 2008.
-Learn more.
+Read about Transition Cases.

 - Who Can Adopt

-- Age Requirements: Both parents are required to be 25 years old.
+- Age of Adopting Parents: Parent(s) must be 25 years old and at least 15 years older than the child to be adopted.
 In practice, newborns are assigned to younger couples and older children to older couples.

 - Who Can Be Adopted

 Because Colombia is party to the Hague Adoption Convention, children from Colombia must meet the requirements of the Convention in order to be eligible for adoption.
 For example, the adoption may take place only if the competent authorities of Colombia have determined that placement of the child within Colombia has been given due consideration and that an intercountry adoption is in the child’s best interests.
 In addition to Colombia’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

 Colombia only approves a child for adoption after completing an extensive review of the child’s situation and his or her extended family (a process known as the restoration of rights – “restablecimiento de derechos” in Spanish).

 On July 15, 2013, ICBF ceased accepting new intercountry adoption applications from non-Colombian citizens living abroad interested in adopting a child under 6 years and 11 months old, unless ICBF considers the child to have special characteristics or needs.
 ICBF has indicated that this restriction will last at least two years.

 - Relinquishment: Colombian law allows adoption by direct relinquishment to blood relatives within the third degree of consanguinity or second degree of affinity.
 (Click here for a chart explaining consanguinity/affinity.)